ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/concurrency/using-optimistic-concurrency-in-real-world-scenarios.markdown

 {CODE concurrency_4@ClientApi\Concurrency\UsingOptimisticConcurrencyInRealWorldScenarios.cs /}

 Remember the sessions used in the `Get`, `GetAll` and `Update` functions are different.
 Also notice we need to set `UseOptimisticConcurrency` to `true` on the session used in the `Update` function.
-If we don’t do this, no checks will be made, and the document will be saved when `SaveChanges` is called, overwriting previous changes.
+If we don't do this, no checks will be made, and the document will be saved when `SaveChanges` is called, overwriting previous changes.
 This behavior is used in RavenDb versions until stable build 888 *(current build when writing this article)*.
 In later builds, checks will be done automatically when you provide an Etag, so setting `UseOptimisticConcurrency` will not be needed anymore.

 Setting the Etag number like this has its flaws though: if you forget to set the Etag number, no checks will be done.
 It would be nice if the Etag number can be set automatically.
 Well, good news.
 It can be done.